-Through School & CCD classes, Vacation Bible Adventure, First Communion and Confirmation Preparation classes and other programs, the Religious Education Program sows the seeds of faith that will bloom eternally in each one of our children.
+Through School & CCD classes, Club 3:16, Vacation Bible Adventure, First Communion and Confirmation Preparation classes and other programs, the Religious Education Program sows the seeds of faith that will bloom eternally in each one of our children

 CCD (Confraternity of Christian Doctrine)

 When Jesus commissioned His disciples to “go forth and make disciples of all nations,” He entrusted each one of us with both the privilege and responsibility of bringing the Word of God to those we encounter in our lives.
 Parents, first and foremost, begin this important task when they bring their child forward to receive the gift of faith through Baptism.
 They are their child’s first teachers, nurturing faith within their homes.